thegetty/quire-docs/CONTRIBUTING.md

 - Gives the core team and the community a chance to give feedback before you do any work
 - Helps to ensure your contribution will be accepted and successfully merged in

-Below is a list of possible contribution types.

-### Fix a Typo or Broken Link

-Sometimes little things like typos or broken links can slip through the cracks.
-That's where we could use your help.
-Please feel free to dive right in and make your changes.
-If you don't feel like working on these yourself, please add them to the [issue tracker](https://github.com/thegetty/quire-docs/issues/) as small edits make for good first issues.

-### Copyedit Text

-If you see a section of the text that can be improved or clarified, please either jump in and make corrections or add it to the [issue tracker](https://github.com/thegetty/quire-docs/issues/) for someone else to work on.

-### Propose/Write a New Section

-If you've recently contributed a new feature to our main [Quire repository](https://github.com/thegetty/quire) and have the time to add the corresponding documentation, please do so.
-Or add it to the [issue tracker](https://github.com/thegetty/quire-docs/issues/) to let us know we need to write it.

-If you come across a TK section and would like to complete it, please let us know you are working on it by posting on our [issue tracker](https://github.com/thegetty/quire-docs/issues/).

-Finally, if you have an idea for a new section, add it to our [issue tracker](https://github.com/thegetty/quire-docs/issues/) before getting started or suggesting it for someone else to work on.

-### Propose/Write an Article for the Website

-We’re always interested in adding articles about specific aspects of working in Quire to our Learn knowledge base.
-Maybe you have some tips on modifying shortcodes or styling is CSS in the custom.css.
-Please add it to our [issue tracker](https://github.com/thegetty/quire-docs/issues/) to let us know you are working on it.
-Chances are the community would love to read about it.

-### Translate the Documentation

-The Quire community is global and we hope to be able to continue to expand access to Quire, including to non-English speakers.
-If you are interested in translating our documentation or even just sections of the documentation please let us know in the [issue tracker](https://github.com/thegetty/quire-docs/issues/).
-We'd love to talk to you about it.

 ## Start Work on Contribution

 Now that you've identified your contribution, your next step will be to use GitHub and Atom to make the desired changes.

 >We use GitHub to manage all our work on Quire.
 If you are new to GitHub, we recommend downloading [GitHub Desktop](https://desktop.github.com/).
 Before getting started, review the [GitHub Desktop documenation](https://docs.github.com/en/desktop) and the [Project Management with GitHub] section of the Quire documentation.
 An abbreviated explantion of how to submit changes via GitHub included below.

 **Download Your Quire Project from Github**
 1. Open GitHub Desktop.
 2. Click on the upper left-hand corner of the application window, where it says “Current Repository”.
 Click “Add” and choose the option to “Clone repository…”
 3. Click the URL menu option and cut-and-paste the following URL: https://github.com/thegetty/quire-docs.
 4. Save the cloned `quire-docs` repo in your home directory.

 **Preview Your Quire Publication**
 1. Next, pull up your [command line](https://quire.getty.edu/learn/tutorial/#1-work-in-a-command-line-shell) to navigate through your computer files.
 2. Use the cd command to navigate to your computer's home directory and then navigate into your `quire-docs` folder.
 3. Once you are in your `quire-docs` folder, run the following commands:
 ```
 quire install